sayari-analytics/trellis/README.md

-A simple Network layout library with a declarative API and plugable renderers
+A highly performant network visualization library with a simple, declarative API and plugable renderers

 ## Examples
 - WebGL